- This event has ended.

 Speaker: Hikmet Karčić (Institute for Research of Crimes against Humanity and International Law, University of Sarajevo)

-Between 1992-1995, Bosnian Serb forces humiliated, sexually abused, tortured, and killed Bosnian Muslims and Croats in a widespread, systematic way as part of the armed conflicts occurring across the former Yugoslavia.
-Bosnian Serb-built concentration camps provided an ideal setting for its forces to carry out these mass atrocities—the goal was to produce so much physical and psychological trauma as to deter non-Serbs from ever returning to the area.
+Between 1992 and 1995, Bosnian Serb forces humiliated, sexually abused, tortured, and killed Bosnian Muslims and Croats in a widespread, systematic way as part of the armed conflicts occurring across the former Yugoslavia.
+Bosnian Serb-built concentration camps provided an ideal setting for its forces to carry out these mass atrocities — the goal was to produce so much physical and psychological trauma as possible to deter non-Serbs from ever returning to the area.
 Karčić explains how and why the camps functioned as an effective tool for the internationally condemned ethnoreligious genocidal campaign against non-Serb populations.